rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider/vsphere/create-a-vm-template.md

 ## Requirements

 There is specific tooling required for both Linux and Windows VMs to be usable by the vSphere node driver.
 The most critical dependency is [cloud-init](https://cloud-init.io/) for Linux and [cloudbase-init](https://cloudbase.it/cloudbase-init/) for Windows.
 Both of these are used for provisioning the VMs by configuring the hostname and by setting up the SSH access and the default Rancher user.
-Users can add additional content to these as desired if other configuration is needed.
+Users can add more content to these as desired if other configuration is needed.
 In addition, other requirements are listed below for reference.

 :::note